 Ohio National Core Indicators Staff

 Hello Everyone!
 I am Annamarie Sigman, I go by Anna.
 I am the NCI project coordinator for the state of Ohio.
 I started working on NCI in 2016.
-I have a bachelor’s degree in Psychology and I am currently enrolled in the Masters of Social Work program at the Ohio State University.
-I am very passionate about advocating for people with disabilities and other populations.
-I feel very lucky to work for the Ohio State Nisonger center and to meet up with people selected to participate in the NCI project.
-The work we do here at the center is very rewarding and encourages me to work hard to help make the world a better place.
-If I am not at work or school, you will often find me hanging out with my cat or friends and family.
-I also love to travel; my favorite destinations are the United Kingdom and Germany.
+I have a bachelor’s degree in Psychology and I am currently working on getting my masters in Social Work at the Ohio State University.
+I am passionate about advocating for people with disabilities and other populations.
+If I am not at work or school you will often find me spending time with friends or family.
+I also love to travel, my favorite destinations are Germany and the United Kingdom.